RRZE-HPC/miniMD/log/YW/logbook_YW.md

    * 108k : `-s 30`
    * 256k : `-s 40`
    * 864k : `-s 60`
+* Alternatively to the options above, the problem size can be set manually in all spatial dimension using the options `-nx`, `-ny` and `-nz`
+* Set the number of timesteps: `-n 1000` (here: 1000 timesteps)
 * Level of yaml output: `-o / --yaml_output <int>`
 * Write yaml output to stdout: `--yaml_screen`
 * set input file to be used: `-i / --input_file <string>` (default: in.lj.miniMD)